Correctly Label The Structures Of The Spermatic Cord

 Step 6: Consider Lymphatic Vessels and Autonomic Nerve Fibers

 Lymphatic vessels and autonomic nerve fibers are generally too small to be seen without microscopic examination.
-However, their presence should be acknowledged when labeling the structures of the spermatic cord comprehensively.
+On the flip side, their presence should be acknowledged when labeling the structures of the spermatic cord comprehensively.

 Practical Tips for Labeling